pbakaus/grunt-cruncher/README.md

 ### Files
 Type: `Array`
 Default: []
-This is a n array of Objects pointing to the directories you want scanned for inlining.
+This is an array of Objects pointing to the directories you want scanned for inlining.

 ##### For example:
 ```js